English: Reading & Phonics

 Children at St John the Baptist should leave us loving reading and regularly reading for pleasure.
 They enjoy reading a variety of texts and can talk in detail and at length about their reading, favourite authors, books they enjoy and how reading and writing support one another.
 Children have been taught the skills needed to initially decode sounds then words; blend sounds to create words; read sentences, paragraphs moving to whole texts with accuracy and understanding.
 Reading occurs throughout the curriculum and children transfer their skills across all lessons.

-Children are given lots of different reading opportunities throughout the day.
-Each day the children take part in a guided reading activity during the SODA time slot (8:45-9:15).
+Children are given lots of different reading opportunities throughout the day, including guided reading activities with their class teacher or teaching assistant.
 Every child will have access to quality engaging texts, levelled in Book Banded colours whilst also being given opportunities to read a variety of genres and text types throughout the week.
 Each day, children rotate around a carousel of activities so that at the end of the week, the children will have completed all five different activities: Guided reading with a teacher—Follow up activity with a TA—Free choice reading—SPaG activity based on previous week’s writing SPaG focus and a maths word problem activity, designed to support our children understand vocabulary across the curriculum.

 Guided sessions will focus on our three reading priorities: Vocabulary—Inference—Evidence.
 The children will be heard reading regularly and assessments made frequently.
 Targeted children are also heard read every day—interventions are designed during regular pupil progress meetings.
 Reading Journals are used to record SPaG and maths activities in.